kendyl93/ivideos/README.md

+# iVideos

-### iVideos was created only for an educational purposes.
-Application uses the YouTube API and it is written in ReactJS with Bootstrap.
+iVideos was created only for an educational purposes.
+Application uses the YouTube API and it has been written in ReactJS and Bootstrap.